czonios/czonios.github.io/index.md

 My name is Christos Zonios, and I am a PhD candidate at the University of Ioannina, Greece.
 My [research](/research) interests include Deep Learning, System Security and Reliability, Neuromorphic Computing, Smart IoT Systems, and Music Language Modelling.
 I am really good at solving problems and learning new things.
-I love researching, creating and hacking stuff, bouldering/climbing, trail running and playing music.
+I love researching, creating and hacking stuff, rock climbing, mountaineering and playing music.

 ### EDUCATION